johnayadi/finalwebsite/readme.md

 # Created new logo

-# Design and created a new navagtion system
+# Design and created a new navagation system